Crowthorne Road woodland project

 The work will involve operatives using chainsaws to fell and cut-up trees, which will then be removed from site by lorry.
 To make sure that noise levels are managed, works will be restricted to specific hours of the day.

 Reason for the scheme

 A public consultation of residents indicated concerns about the sustainability of local forestry plantations.
-These pine plantations were planted widely before the development of Bracknell town and have since come into the ownership of the Council.
+These pine plantations were planted before the development of Bracknell.
+They have since come into the ownership of the council.

-The pines in this location had been planted as a commercial plantation some 55 to 65 years ago.
-Pines will naturally deteriorate over time, as they cannot be effectively pruned to improve their stability or extend their age in a safe condition.
+The pines in this location were planted as a commercial plantation some 55 to 65 years ago.
+Pines naturally deteriorate over time, as they cannot be effectively pruned to improve their stability or extend their age in a safe condition.
 Keeping these trees is therefore not a sustainable option.